Psst… check out this post and find out how you can link reviews to pay.

 How to Evaluate Employee Performance

 Your employee performance review will play a key role in the salary review process.
-And, in an ideal world, an employee would be reviewed for their performance against an objective set of criteria that’s job related.
+In an ideal world, an employee’s performance would be measured against an objective set of job-related criteria.
 To decide on the criteria, managers must develop a draft job description which lists knowledge, skills and abilities (KSA) needed for the position, along with any further certifications or experience required.

 After that job description is complete, the next step is to be sure to support your employee performance review process with good evaluation tools and managers who are trained to administer them.
 You can have the best tools in the world, but if your managers aren’t trained well to use them the tools won’t work.
 Likewise, you can have very well-trained managers but if your tools are insufficient you’ll struggle to get the results you need.